 The fastest way to pay down debt is sometimes the slowest.

 But, one day you’ll wake up smarter and more organized.
-Eventually, adopting money habits that’ll allow you to cut all your debt and stay debt-free.
+Eventually, you’ll start adopting new money habits that’ll allow you to eliminate all your debt and stay debt-free.

 Be Debt Free Faster Than Most People

-You can either let your debt crush you, or crust it and be a better person for it.
+You can either let your debt crush you or crush it and be a better person for it.

 You now know that entrepreneurs like you have overcome financial setbacks.
 The only thing stopping you from paying down debt fast is yourself.

-Odds are that you carry some good money habits.
-Browse the list and choose a habit you’re weak in.
+The odds are that you already have some good money habits.
+Browse the list and choose a practice you’re weak in.
 Then, work on improving this habit until you’ve mastered it.

-As you’re paying down your debt remember to enjoy the journey.
-Before you know it, you’ll wake up as a new person.
-One with better money habits and happier life.
+As you’re paying down your debt, remember to enjoy the journey.
+Before you know it, you’ll wake up as a new person, one with better money habits and a happier life.